top of page

 Paul was able to demonstrate power and authority through his prison experience because he understood something.
 He understood Ephesians 1:17-23 which says:

-Being in control of a situation doesn’t necessary mean you'll get out of the situation.
-It means you won’t allow it to get the best of you.
-Simply put, it won’t overcome you.
+Being in control of a situation doesn’t necessary mean we will get out of the situation.
+It means we won’t allow it to get the best of us.
+Simply put, it won’t overcome us.

 “We are afflicted in every way, but not crushed; perplexed, but not driven to despair; persecuted, but not forsaken; struck down, but not destroyed.”